httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 CDN-Cache-Control: max-age=3600
 ~~~

-From the CDN's perspective, this response is still fresh, while from other caches' standpoint, this response is already stale.
+From the CDN's perspective, this response is still fresh after being cached for 30 minutes, while from other caches' standpoint, this response is already stale.
+See {{AGE-PENALTY}} for more discussion.

-When the targeted cache has a strong coherence mechanism (eg., the origin server has the ability to proactively invalidate cached responses), it is often desirable to mitigate these effects.
+When the targeted cache has a strong coherence mechanism (e.g., the origin server has the ability to proactively invalidate cached responses), it is often desirable to mitigate these effects.
 Some techniques seen in deployments include:

 * Removing the Age header field
 * Updating the Date header field value to the current time